RobotLocomotion/drake/drake/doc/documentation_instructions.rst

 Drake's documentation is built using the ``documentation`` build target.
-It must first be enabled prior to documentation generation.
-This process depends on whether Drake is being built in-source our out-of-source, and which build system is being used, e.g., ``make``, ``ninja``, or ``Visual Studio``.
+The process depends on whether Drake is being built in-source our out-of-source, and which build system is being used, e.g., ``make``, ``ninja``, or ``Visual Studio``.
 The following subsections describe the process for the officially-supported configurations.
 Please jump to the subsection that matches the build style and tool employed.

 .. contents:: `Table of contents`
    :depth: 3